paperplanefactory/paperplane-photography-theme/README.md

 Galleries use WordPress posts and post attachments.
 To create a gallery:
 * create a new post;
 * upload to the post all images you want to add to the gallery;
-* eventually re-order images using WordPress media panel;
+* eventually re-order images using WordPress media panel: the image set as "Featured Image" should also be the first when you order imeges trough WordPress media library -> Uploaded to this post;
 * publish post;
 * you can also use posts to display videos.
 To do so, use the custom field "Video embed".
 Using a post to display a video will disable the gallery's navigation for that post (only one video per post);